Modern Slavery and Human Trafficking Statement 2018-19

 If you wish to ask anything about the content of this statement, I have provided my contact details below and I will be pleased to hear from you.

 The nature of our activities means that we rely significantly on our supply chain.
 Our supply chain is relatively complex.
 It consists of approximately 700 suppliers based both within and outside the UK.
 These may be primary suppliers e.g. manufacturing finished goods and materials which we then purchase or they can be secondary suppliers e.g. they import goods and materials produced by others which we then purchase.

 We attempt to ascertain that no goods purchased or labour used has been subject to slavery, exploitation, coercion or human trafficking.
 Our ability to verify the assurances we receive is, of course, limited.
 However, to date we have not identified any significant risks of modern slavery or human trafficking within our supply chain.
 We consider our overall risk level to be relatively low.

-We will be working closely with the supplier of our own brand products to develop procedures to reduce the risk of modern slavery.
-It already receives ethical trade audit reports on some factories and we will be encouraging it to audit more factories over the next 12 months.
+We work closely with the supplier of our own brand products to develop procedures to reduce the risk of modern slavery.

 One of the most important ingredients of a successful business is undoubtedly its staff.
 As mentioned earlier, over half of our staff have been with us for more than ten years.
 Some have been with us from our earliest days in the 1980’s.
 We are absolutely committed to providing legally compliant terms and conditions of employment.
 And we uphold the highest standards in our human resources policies and practices.